Community Behavioral Health Care Professional Loan Repayment Program

 The award amount is based on the applicant’s remaining balance on eligible education loans, not to exceed:

-• $6,500 per year for a licensed clinical social worker or a licensed clinical professional counselor and
+• $15,000 per year for a licensed clinical social worker, a licensed clinical professional counselor or a licensed marriage and family therapist

 Proceeds will be remitted directly to the holder of the loan(s) to be repaid.
-There is a minimum of 8 – 10 weeks turnaround from the date approved recipients are notified by ISAC to when funds are disbursed.
+There is a minimum 4-5 week turnaround from the date approved recipients are notified by ISAC to when funds are disbursed.